sparkflows/sparkflows-docs/docs/aws/aws-iam-assume-role/assume-role-configuration.rst

 	]
    }

-.. notes:: ecsTaskExecutionRole is attached with a policy to access ECS resources
+.. note:: ecsTaskExecutionRole is attached with a policy to access ECS resources

 4. Now Inorder to access the above role while submitting the job on EMR Cluster, say EMR Livy, that policy (assume_role_bucket1) needs to be attached to the EMR_EC2_DefaultRole role added for EMR resources.